ayushsaklani-min/Linera_oracle/README.md

 **Real-time multi-oracle price aggregation on Linera microchains**

 Built by Ayush for Linera Buildathon

+> SynapseNet is a multi-oracle price network where each oracle runs on its own Linera microchain.
+> Prices are aggregated in real time via cross-chain messaging and streamed instantly to DeFi apps.

 ---

 ## What is SynapseNet?

 SynapseNet is a decentralized oracle network that aggregates cryptocurrency prices from multiple sources (Chainlink, Pyth, CoinGecko) and delivers them through Linera's microchain architecture.
 It provides DeFi applications with reliable, tamper-proof price data through cross-chain messaging and event streaming.

+---

+## The Problem SynapseNet Solves

+Today's DeFi protocols depend on **single-oracle price feeds** or loosely coupled off-chain aggregators.

+This creates serious risks:

+-  **Oracle manipulation** can liquidate entire protocols
+-  **Outages or stale feeds** cause cascading failures
+-  **No coordination between oracles** — each operates in isolation
+-  **High latency** when aggregating prices on-chain
+-  **Poor fit for multi-chain DeFi**

+Existing oracle networks were not designed for **real-time, multi-source coordination**.

 ---